Meteor-Community-Packages/meteor-simple-schema/README.md

 ## Cleaning Data

-Use the `clean()` method on an instance of SimpleSchema to clean an object prior to validating it.
-This is highly recommended if security is a concern because it will ensure that any keys not explicitly or implicitly allowed by the schema are removed.
-It will also automatically typeconvert some values when possible to avoid needless validation errors.
+When you call the validation methods, they automatically filter and convert the document being validated.
+Filtering ensures that any keys not explicitly or implicitly allowed by the schema are removed, which prevents errors being thrown for those keys during validation.
+Conversion helps eliminate unnecessary validation messages by automatically converting values where possible.
 For example, non-string values can be converted to a String if the schema expects a String, and strings that are numbers can be converted to Numbers if the schema expects a Number.

+If you need to perform filtering or conversion on a document without validating it, use the `clean()` method on an instance of SimpleSchema.

 If you want to skip either filtering or type conversion, set the corresponding option to false: